-- 2. Don't get hung up about the source of your situation - ^ It is natural to wonder or ask why but it is dangerous to place blame - ^ Every time we face adversity we have a choice - ^ We can yield to the flesh (to Satan) and allow our lives to be consumed by the circumstances or we can choose to live by faith in God - ^ Every circumstance of adversity is another opportunity to see the Hand of God work in your life - ^ Paul writes of an incredible promise we have been given in I Cor 10:13
+- 2. Don't get hung up trying to determine the source of your situation - a.
+It is natural to wonder or ask why but it is dangerous to get stuck there - b.
+Every time we face adversity, we have a choice - c.
+We can yield to the flesh and allow our lives to be consumed by the circumstances and our emotional responses or we can choose to live by faith in God - d.
+Every circumstance of adversity is another opportunity to see the Hand of God work in your life - e.
+Paul writes of an incredible promise we have been given in I Cor 10:13